Stem Cell Institute Panama: A Deep Dive into the Riordan Institute, Golden Cells™, and Founder Neil Riordan’s Pioneering Research by Jeffrey Dach MD

 As a physician with a long-standing interest in regenerative and integrative medicine, I am frequently asked about offshore stem cell clinics offering mesenchymal stem cell (MSC) therapies for chronic conditions.
 One of the most prominent is the Stem Cell Institute (SCI) in Panama City, Panama, also known as the Riordan Institute.
 Founded over 20 years ago, SCI specializes in allogeneic human umbilical cord tissue-derived mesenchymal stem cells (hUC-MSCs), which they have branded as proprietary “Golden Cells™.”
 The clinic operates under Panamanian regulations (not FDA-approved in the U.S.) and has performed more than 80,000 procedures.
 It emphasizes an in-house GMP-compliant lab, extensive patient data, and a data-driven approach to cell selection.

 In this post, I’ll provide a detailed overview of the clinic, its treatments, claimed outcomes, and costs based on publicly available information from their website (cellmedicine.com) and related sources.
-I’ll also compare their Golden Cells™ to other MSCs and review key publications by founder Neil H. Riordan, PA, PhD.
+I’ll also compare their Golden Cells™ to other MSCs (mesenchymal stem cells) and review key publications by founder Neil H. Riordan, PA, PhD.

 Founder and Background

 Neil H. Riordan, PA, PhD, serves as founder, chairman, and chief science officer.
 With a background in health sciences and early work on high-dose vitamin C for cancer, Riordan has focused on applied stem cell research for decades.
 He holds numerous patents and has published extensively.
 His philosophy emphasizes that “an MSC is not an MSC”.
-In other words, not all mesenchymal stem cells perform equally, which led to the development of Golden Cells™.
+In other words, not all mesenchymal stem cells (MSCs) perform equally, which led to the development of Golden Cells™.
 The clinic’s in-house lab, Medistem Panama, handles cell isolation, expansion, and quality control in a state-of-the-art GMP/ISO 9001 facility.

 Reference: cellmedicine.com